An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Methodology

 which measures the logarithmic distance between the predicted histogram ${\gamma_{\mathrm{pred}}}_{i}$ and the ground truth histogram ${\gamma_{\mathrm{true}}}_{i}$ (from CCAM) across $i$ bins, excluding bins where ${\gamma_{\mathrm{true}}}_{i}$ has fewer than 10 counts.
 Following \citet{rampal2025reliable}, we use 53 evenly spaced bins spanning 1–1,050 mm/day with 20 mm spacing.
 For the RALSD, we follow the approach of \citet{harris2022generative} and \citet{rampal2025reliable} to measure how well model predictions represent the true power spectral density (PSD), which indicates skill at resolving fine-scale precipitation structures.
 We first compute a Fourier transform on all predictions across the domain, then radially integrate over all angular directions using binning to form a one-dimensional power spectrum.
 The RALSD is defined as:

 which measures the logarithmic distance between the predicted PSD ${{}\hat{F}_\mathrm{pred}}_i$ and ground truth PSD ${{}\hat{F}_\mathrm{true}}_i$ (from CCAM).
 Following \citet{rampal2025reliable}, we use 26 bins between 0 and 0.5 with 0.02 spacing and normalize precipitation for each day before computing the Fourier transform.
 Similar to \citet{rampal2025reliable}, we use only the 200 rainiest days on average to compute the RALSD; however, we obtain similar results using all days.

-As described above, all models are trained on the ACCESS-CM2 dataset and evaluated on the EC-Earth3 dataset (out-of-sample).
-In-sample performance on the training dataset (to assess overfitting) and out-of-sample performance on NorESM2-MM are provided in Supplementary Tables S1-S2.
-When computed on this alternative dataset, the scores differ slightly for individual metrics but remain consistent overall so do not affect our main conclusions.Each metric is computed separately for the historical period (1985–2014) and future period (2070–2099).
-The overall score is the average of the historical and future scores.
+We also evaluate the emulators' ability to capture climate change responses by computing the percentage change in precipitation between the historical period (1986–2005) and the future period (2080–2099).
+We focus on DJF mean precipitation and Rx1Day as representative metrics, spanning mean precipitation changes and climate change signals in extremes — the latter being inherently noisy and particularly challenging to emulate \citep{gibson2025downscaled}.
+Accurate reproduction of the climate change signal is essential for ML-based downscaling, yet this evaluation is frequently omitted from downscaling benchmarks \citep{rampal2024enhancing, kendon_potential_2025, hobeichi2025applying}.